alexstromboli/bash_challenge/README.md

 # Coding Challenge

+* Clone this repository.

-Please write a Bash script, which would calculate and show the **total byte size** of all the files with extension `.bin`, in the root folder and all the nested subfolders.
+* Write a Bash script, which would calculate and show the **total byte size** of all the files with extension `.bin` in this entire repository, in all the folders and subfolders.

 I.e:
 * `funny.bin` is 11607 bytes